 Illinois Institute of Technology credential evaluation requirement: WES basic course-by-course evaluation (wes.org/application/sample.asp?show=crscrs)

-University language translation services (transcripts not written in English) (www.universitylanguage.com/services/certified-translation/)
+University Language Services (certified translations for transcripts not written in English) (www.universitylanguage.com/services/certified-translation/)

 WES FAQs (frequently asked questions) (wes.org/application/faq)